HazelGriffith/PathFinding/README.md

 Create the maps of n number of nodes with m number of weighted uni-directional edges[X]

-When given the start and end nodes the program will find the shortest route to take[ ]
+When given the start and end nodes the program will find the shortest route to take[X]

+Create 3D representation of map[ ]

+Change the colour of the map to show which route is the shortest [ ]